Letter of the week crafts are an excellent way to offer your kids preschool and early education activities at home.

 And here are the finished projects!

-My Two is not really drawing letters by himself yet, but you can see that he wrote according to his ability.
+My two year old is not really drawing letters by himself yet, but you can see that he wrote according to his ability.

 You can prepare toddlers and preschoolers for writing by having them write with their finger.